The name Fetyplace is of local

 Early Notables of the Fetyplace family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Fetyplace Notables in all our PDF Extended History products and printed products wherever possible.
+from Dusseldorf; Sir John Fettiplace, Sheriff of Berkshire (1568-1577); and John Fettiplace...
+Another 113 words (8 lines of text) are included under the topic Early Fetyplace Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fetyplace family to Ireland